kjuraszek/epd-rpi-controller/controller/custom_views/Readme.md

 ### Examplary usage of custom View

-Basing on `example.py` and using defined DummyView class a `VIEWS` list might look like:
+Basing on `example.py` and using defined DummyView and BrokenDummyView class a `VIEWS` list might look like:

     VIEWS = [
         DummyView('Dummy view 1', 0),
         DummyView('Dummy view 2', 6, 180),
         DummyView('Dummy view 3', 0),
-        DummyView('Dummy view 4', 7)
+        DummyView('Dummy view 4', 7),
+        BrokenDummyView('Broken dummy view 5', 0)
     ]

 and: